Simoon-F/simon-docker-env/README.md

 # Simon Docker Environment

-A flexible and customizable Docker-based development environment, optimized for Laravel (PHP) development but extendable to other stacks like Node.js, Python, or Java.
+A flexible and customizable Docker-based development environment.

 ---